smoyamedina/smoya.me/src/p/the-valivaryus-project.md

     imageAlt: A call to action that encourages people to review common misconceptions of people who live with Down Syndrome.
 There is a link to an external video.
+  - image: /assets/p/the-valivaryus-project/valivaryus-w_g.png
+    imageAlt: A mobile view of the splash screen.
 projTag: ongoing
 ---